Download high-resolution image Look inside

 © Carolyn Scott Photography

-Rachel Lance is a biomedical engineer and blast-injury specialist who works as a scientific researcher on military diving projects at Duke University.
+Rachel Lance is a biomedical engineer and blast-injury specialist who works as a scientific researcher on military diving projects.
 Before returning to graduate school to earn her PhD, Dr. Lance spent several years as an engineer for the United States Navy, working to build specialized underwater equipment for use by navy divers, SEALs, and Marine Force Recon personnel.
-Her doctoral work presented the first equations to predict the risk of injury and fatality from underwater explosions and has already received numerous international citations.
+She is also the author of In the Waves, and her writing has appeared in Time, Wired, Scientific American, and more.
 A native of suburban Detroit, Dr. Lance lives in Durham, North Carolina.
 View titles by Rachel Lance

 About